d3vil0p3r/awesome-social-science/readme.md

 > Belief that different people are in fact the same!

-Its a rare disorder in which a person holds a delusional belief that different people are in fact a single person who changes appearance or is in disguise!
+It's a rare disorder in which a person holds a delusional belief that different people are in fact a single person who changes appearance or is in disguise!
 The syndrome may be related to a brain lesion and is often of a paranoid nature, with the delusional person believing themselves persecuted by the person they